Toledo, Spain: How To Plan A Day Trip From Madrid

 Moorish church entrance doors

 Toledo’s architecture is as diverse as it is picturesque.
-There are churches, synagogues and mosques to discover, showcasing influences from Christianity, Judaism and Islam.
+There’s churches, synagogues and mosques to discover, showcasing influences from Christianity, Judaism and Islam.

 Many of the important buildings are spread out across Toledo.
-Fortunately, it’s small enough to cover them all!
-Use the list below to work out which you’re interested in and plot a route.
+Fortunately, it’s small enough to cover them all.
+Use the list below to figure out which you’re interested in and plot a route.

 Christianity